 Still, I was pleased.
-They meals were tasty.
+The meals were tasty.
 I continued the membership a few more weeks, then gave up.
 Between working full-time and caregiving duties, I didn’t have the energy to prepare all the meals.
 I still had to grocery shop for staples and ingredients for other dinners, plus breakfast and lunch items.

 Meal Plans For Martha & Marley Spoon

 Martha & Marley Spoon offers meal plans for couples or families (three to four people).
 You can choose two to four meals a week.
-You can opt for your meals to be vegetarian or gluten-free.
+In addition, you can opt for your meals to be vegetarian or gluten-free.
 Recent menus included Smoky-Spice Rubbed Steak, Inside-Out Chicken & Stuffing, Broccoli and Black Olive Pizza, Tomato, Rice and Sausage Soup, Roasted Butternut Squash Pasta, Lentils and Smoky Eggplant, Broiled Shrimp and Zucchini, and Tortelloni Minestrone.

 Check the website for plan costs.
-When comparing plans, be sure to check if there is a delivery cost, if packaging is recyclable, if you can skip meals, and how far in advance you can cancel.
+When comparing plans, be sure to check if there is a delivery cost, if the packaging is recyclable, if you can skip meals, and how far in advance you can cancel.